 How to Export Google Tag Manager Container?

 In the Admin section of GTM, just beneath the Import Container option, there is also an Export Container option.
-Clicking on it will let you select a container version, a workspace, and then it will generate the JSON file needed to import into another container.
+Clicking on it will let you select the container version, workspace, and then it will generate the JSON file needed to import into another container.

-If you want to export only a part of the container, I’ve explained a workaround by using Simo Ahava’s GTM Tools.
+If you want to export only a part of the container, there are various ways to get it done, including GTM’s own selected export option.
 Here’s a full guide to that.

 Also, you can get a ready-made container from the Library of Google Tag Manager Recipes.